michellevit/Production-Planner/README.txt

       - Command Line: python -u scheduled_task_executor.py
 - If there is an issue getting data after wiping the database:
     -check django/api/data/current_open_orders.json (you may need to clear this file)
+- If you wipe the Order table:
+  - Make sure to also delete the django/api/data/current_open_orders.json
 - General:
   - Check the Docker logs
   - Try to rebuild/up the container: scripts/docker-scripts/docker-compose-reset-container.bat